andreagulp/JS-Playground/README.md

   }
 ```

- + Generate with RANGE number from 1 to 50, then transform toString, filter out '10' and then return a string that contanates all value separated by the symbol |
+ + Generate with RANGE number from 1 to 50, then transform toString, filter out '10' and then return a string that contanates all value separated by the symbol '|'.
+(Notice how filter is not nested in to the map operator like in the example above)
 ```typescript
    genIssues(){
     let obs = Observable